theupdateframework/taps/candidate-wireline-format.md

 The designers of TUF made a conscious choice not to specify a wireline format.
 This was done to accommodate adopters who needed to maintain their existing wireline format due to interactions with other technologies, the requirements of legacy systems, or other unique design parameters.
 For example, it is possible to implement TUF with all of the data stored in JSON files, XML files, or a binary format.
-The choice of file type or wireline format does not impact the ability to correctly respond to key compromise, so long as the TUF spec is followed.
+The choice of file type or wireline format does not impact the ability to correctly respond to key compromise, so long as the TUF specification is followed.
 However, without a shared wireline format, differing TUF implementations will not be able to interoperate.

-This TAP clarifies the point that, even though different wireline formats are expressly permitted, a mechanism is needed to allow different implementations of TUF to work together.
+Even though different wireline formats are expressly permitted, a mechanism is needed to allow different implementations of TUF to work together.
-This is done by creating publicly implementable, compatible wireline formats, which are called POUFs.
+This TAP describes a process for creating for publicly implementable, compatible wireline formats, which are called POUFs.
-In addition, POUFs contain details of any design decisions including additional metadata fields, encodings, and encryption that affect the operation of the implementation on the wire.
+In addition to wireline format, POUFs contain details of any design decisions including additional metadata fields, encodings, and encryption that affect the operation of the implementation on the wire.
 POUFs allow different TUF implementations with the same POUF to interoperate.

 # Rationale